What parents need to know

 Is it any good?

-Though it comes highly praised by critics (seemingly the target audience, given all the knowing Tinseltown references), L.A.
-Confidential makes a lot of the same moves as a lot of lesser police actioners.
+Though it comes highly praised by critics, L.A.
+Confidential makes a lot of the same questionable moves as a lot of lesser police actioners.
 Heroes who take beatings that would put anyone else in ICU, then heal up instantly; LAPD so criminal they make the mafia look wimpy; and the paternal chief who turns out to be the worst villain.
 Plus, after all the sinister twists and turns, an ending where everybody shoots everybody and lives happily ever after.